jcooke22/serverless/README.md

 When returning a response from a Lambda function, you must ensure that you return a response object which has a `body` and `statusCode` attribute.
 The provided example in `/src/lambda.py` should get you started.

+If your application requires a Lambda function that is invoked by another means than an api gateway, then the [Docker-Lambda documentation](https://github.com/lambci/docker-lambda#example) provides some [examples](https://github.com/lambci/docker-lambda#example) in how the `deploy.sh` command could be modified.

 **Defining endpoints and handlers - template.yaml**

 The `template.yaml` file is a [`SAM` configuration document](https://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html) which is used to define: